Bank of Hamilton

-Beginnings
+History

 The bank had a rough start, including near bankruptcy during the summer of 1879 when six banks in the area had to suspend activities due to financial difficulties.
 On August 1, 1879, the bank would run into further difficulties when its headquarters burned down; however, the bank would go on to thrive.

 On July 29, 1896 the Bank of Hamilton's first Winnipeg branch opened.
 By December 1898, six more branches were opened in Manitoba.
 This marked the beginning of two decades of explosive growth in the West.
 In total, between 1898 and 1910, the Bank of Hamilton would go on to open 128 branches throughout Ontario and Western Canada.
 By 1928, this number had grown to 152 branches.

 Like the other Canadian chartered banks, it issued its own paper money.
 The Bank of Canada was established through the Bank of Canada Act of 1934 and the banks relinquished their right to issue their own currency.

-Expansion

 By 1905 the bank was doing so well that it decided to expand its head office, adding on an additional 8 storeys.
 This is significant because the bank headquarters became Hamilton's first skyscraper on the corner of King and James Street.
 This tall building attracted the attention of Harry H. Gardiner of Washington, known as the Human Fly.
 He climbed the Bank of Hamilton building on November 11, 1918, to celebrate the end of World War I.

 The Bank of Hamilton operated an ice hockey team in the Winnipeg Bankers' League, which included its local employees and was coached by branch manager H. J. Sterling.